 The Cannon Scholarship Program will further support these students by helping them move into paying positions on campus and encourage their continued participation in our mature undergraduate research programs.
 Cannon Scholars will be encouraged to participate in common co-curricular activities as part of their educational experience, including special trips, conferences, leadership building experiences and community service opportunities.

 Wesley will offer our Scholars one-on-one counseling, assessment and review sessions for job readiness, interview skills and résumé writing.
 In addition to financially supporting students, this program aims to help foster a community that equips students with the skills and credentials required to move forward toward a thriving STEM career.

 The application is a PDF, which can be filled out using Adobe Reader.
 Once completed, save the form to your computer and email that file to Charlene Stephens at charlene.stephens(at)wesley.edu.

 Dr. Malcolm J. D’Souza

-Professor of Chemistry and Director of Sponsored Research – PI
+Professor of Chemistry & Associate Dean of Interdisciplinary/Collaborative Sponsored Research – PI

 Grants Compliance Coordinator